meeshkan/unmock.github.io/docs/advanced.md

 ## `$size`

 For array type objects, one can control how many items are returned with the `$size` DSL instruction.
-Unmock, as always, verifies the instruction is indeed matched for an array object, and that the value for `$size` is logical (rounds to a positive number).
+Unmock, as always, verifies the instruction is indeed matched for an array object, and that the value for `$size` makes sense (rounds to a positive number).

 ```javascript
 // Return 4 pets.
 We can specify it at top level as the content returned is an array.